 It’s a fact: multigenerational households are becoming more common in the United States.
 In the ’50s, it wasn’t unusual for older adults to live with their grown children and possibly grandchildren.
 That living arrangement trended downward for several decades, but saw a big upswing between 2000 and 2014.
 In fact, in 2014, 19% of Americans — 60.6 million people — lived in households that included at least two generations of adults.

 The economy explains some of these trends.
 When retirement funds crashed during the Great Recession, older adults may have suddenly found themselves unable to financially make it on their own.
-Now, couple that with rising housing costs and a shaky job market.
-The result is that many middle-aged children caring for elderly parents can’t afford to put mom and dad up in a care facility.
+Couple that with rising housing costs and a shaky job market and the result is that many in middle-age who are caring for elderly parents can’t afford to put mom and dad in a care facility.

 You can’t trace the entirety of this trend to the economy, though.
 Actually, some of it is due to increasing diversity in America.
 The Pew research shows that more families with Asian, African American, and Hispanic backgrounds are likely to live in a multigenerational household.
 This is likely due, at least in part, to upbringing and the cultural expectation that adult children are to support their elderly parents.

 Regardless of culture or background, many adults expect to have at least some role in caring for their parents when they’re no longer able to do so themselves.
 But what this looks like — and the financial and emotional toll it takes — can vary from family to family.
 If you think you might be in this situation in the coming years, start taking the following steps now:

 The first step in deciding how to help your aging parents financially isn’t necessarily to talk to your parents.
 Sure, the conversation might come up.
 But before you commit to anything or set expectations, consult with your spouse and any siblings who are in the picture.